-LEGS: With fur side on the inside, fold each leg together.
+LEGS: Fold legs.
+The inner leg will have the joint marking.
 Pin and sew closed, making sure to leave the seam opening open - and also the bottom of the foot.

 Insert the footpad: Match up the lines on the footpads to the seams on the feet.
 Tack in place.
 Pin the rest of the footpad in place, baste together with a whipstitch.
 Sew in place with a backstitch.